SamiaDT/Beallbeat_Case_Study/README.md

 Null or error values were dropped in plotting and measuring the mean and median.

 ### Data integrity
-Apart from the lack of gender identification of the respondents, which affects the BMI reference, which disallowed ranking of BMI values from highest to lowest, there were only 8 participants who participated in the weight data collection.
-Due to this low number of samples, which is insignificant compared to the whole population, the data cannot be treated as the reflection of all Bellabeat device users.
+Apart from the lack of gender identification of the respondents (it affects the BMI reference), there were only 8 participants who participated in the weight data collection.
+This low number of samples, that can be considered insignificant compared to the whole population, the data cannot be treated as the reflection of all Bellabeat device users.

-Data verification
+### Data verification
+The analyst browsed on the data sets and found some null values - these were excluded in the succeeding analyses.
+All the other values are logical per the metric measured.
+Date formatting differences were also resolved during cleaning thus the tables used have common date formats.

 ## IV.
 Analysis and Visualizations
 ### Activity intensity